ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Pre-processing (UFS_UTILS)
 ---------------------------
-When a user generates the regional workflow, as described in :numref:`Section %s <GenerateWorkflow>`, the workflow generation script links the input data for the pre-processing utilities to the experiment directory.
+When a user generates the regional workflow as described in :numref:`Section %s <GenerateWorkflow>`, the workflow generation script links the input data for the pre-processing utilities to the experiment directory.
 The pre-processing utilities use many different datasets to create grids and to generate model input datasets from the external model files.
 A detailed description of the input files for the pre-processing utilities can be found in the UFS_UTILS `Technical Documentation <https://noaa-emcufs-utils.readthedocs.io/en/ufs_utils_1_8_0/>`__ and `Scientific Documentation <https://ufs-community.github.io/UFS_UTILS/ver-1.8.0/index.html>`__.

 UFS Weather Model
 -----------------
-The input files for the Weather Model include both static (fixed) files and grid- and date-specific files (terrain, initial conditions, boundary conditions, etc).
-The static fix files must be staged by the user unless the user is running on a `Level 1/pre-configured <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platform, in which case users can link to the existing copy of the data on their machine.
+The input files for the UFS Weather Model include both static (fixed) files and grid- and date-specific files (terrain, initial conditions, boundary conditions, etc).
+The static fix(ed) files must be staged by the user unless the user is running on a `Level 1/pre-configured <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platform, in which case users can link to the existing copy of the data on their machine.
 See :numref:`Section %s <StaticFixFiles>` for instructions.
 The workflow scripts link the static, grid, and date-specific files in the experiment directory.
 An extensive description of the input files for the Weather Model can be found in the `UFS Weather Model User's Guide <https://ufs-weather-model.readthedocs.io/en/ufs-srw-v2.1.0/InputsOutputs.html#input-files>`__.
 The namelists and configuration files for the SRW Application are created from templates by the workflow generation script, as described in :numref:`Section %s <WorkflowTemplates>`.

 Unified Post Processor (UPP)